getify/You-Dont-Know-JS/async & performance/ch6.md

 For example, let's say a performance test reveals that X runs 10,000,000 operations per second, and Y runs at 8,000,000 operations per second.
 You could claim that Y is 20% slower than X, and you'd be mathematically correct, but your assertion doesn't hold as much water as you'd think.

-Let's think about the results more critically.
-10,000,000 operations per second is 10,000 operations per millisecond, and 10 operations per microsecond.
+Let's think about the results more critically: 10,000,000 operations per second is 10,000 operations per millisecond, and 10 operations per microsecond.
 In other words, a single operation takes 0.1 microseconds, or 100 nanoseconds.
 It's hard to fathom just how small 100ns is, but for comparison, it's often cited that the human eye isn't generally capable of distinguishing anything less than 100ms, which is one million times slower than the 100ns speed of the X operation.

 Even recent scientific studies showing that maybe the brain can process as quick as 13ms (about 8x faster than previously asserted) would mean that X is still running 125,000 times faster than the human brain can perceive a distinct thing happening. **X is going really, really fast.**